datacamp/authoring/docs/courses/design/README.md

 Checkin: course description, learning objectives, and prerequisites.

-Note: see the appendix for a discussion of how to write good learning objectives.

 ### Running Example

 Here are the final deliverables for the design of the Unix shell course.